Another Not Guilty Verdict!

 David Markus was one of 8 finalists in the nation for best White Collar Attorney in the United States by Chambers & Partners in both 2010 and 2011.

-The 2010 SuperLawyers named David Markus as one of top 100 lawyers in Florida and Robin Kaplan as a Rising Star.
+The 2013 SuperLawyers again named David Markus as one of best 100 lawyers in Florida as it has for the past number of years.

 David Oscar Markus and Robin Kaplan received the Rodney Thaxton "Against All Odds" award by the Florida Association of Criminal Defense Attorneys--Miami Chapter, and were named as finalists by the Daily Business Review as Most Effective Lawyers in the field of criminal justice.